Frequently Asked Questions - Community Surgical and Diagnostic Centres (Integrated Community Health Services Centres Act, 2023)

 We will also require a consent form from either the patient who received the service or their substitute decision-maker.

-Some community surgical and diagnostic centres may provide services that do not fall under Patient Ombudsman’s jurisdiction.
-For example, a centre might provide a number of services such as exercise stress tests, blood pressure monitoring and ultrasound but under the ICHSCA only ultrasound would be a licensed service.
-Patient Ombudsman can only review complaints about services for which the centre is licensed under the ICHSCA.
+Some community surgical and diagnostic centres provide services both through their ICHSCA license and outside of their license.
+For example, a centre might provide a number of services such as exercise stress tests, blood pressure monitoring and ultrasound but, under the Act, only the ultrasound would be a licensed service.
+Because Patient Ombudsman’s mandate is focused on clinics licensed under the Act, we may refer complaints about services funded generally through OHIP (and not through the ICHSCA license) to places like the Ontario Ministry of Health or health professions regulatory colleges.
 When making a complaint with Patient Ombudsman, be sure to let us know what kind of service you received; we can confirm if the service is one that falls within our jurisdiction.

 You can also confirm which services are licensed under the ICHSCA on the Ministry of Health website.